N30,000 minimum wage: Uncertainty without end - Vanguard News Nigeria

 By Victor Ahiuma-Young & Johnbosco Agbakwuru

-When the Tripartite Committee on the new minimum wage submitted its report to President Muhammadu Buhari on November 5, 2018, workers were full of expectations.
-In fact, some had hoped to use the new minimum wage to celebrate the 2018 yuletide season following the National Assembly assurance of an accelerated process once it received a bill on.
+When the Tripartite Com-mittee on the new minimum wage submitted its report to President Muhammadu Buhari on November 5, 2018, workers were full of expectations.
+In fact, some had hoped to use the new minimum wage to celebrate the 2018 yuletide season following the National Assembly assurance of an accelerated process once it received the draft bill.

+2019 Elections: Buhari is key to Nigeria’s prosperity, Chimezie tells his constituents

 Recall that the Tripartite Committee had revealed that it included an executive draft bill in the report submitted to the President.

-The Ama Pepple-led committee had in the report recommended new minimum wage of N30,000, which organized labour described as a product of compromise.
+The Ama Pepple-led committee had in the report recommended new minimum wage of N30,000, which organised labour described as a product of compromise.

 However, two months after the submission of the Tripartite Committee report, there is no sign if or when the new minimum wage will become a reality.

-Prior to the ultimatum, leaders of Nigeria Labour Congress, NLC, had on December 17, 2018, put the government on notice of a nationwide mobilization and sensitization protest slated for January 8, 2019.
+Prior to the ultimatum, leaders of Nigeria Labour Congress, NLC, had on December 17, 2018, put the government on notice of a nationwide mobilisation and sensitisation protest slated for January 8, 2019.

-In its response, the federal government through the Minister of Labour and Employment, Senator Chris Ngige, fixed a conciliatory with the leaders of organized Labour on January 4, 2019.
+In its response, the Federal Government through the Minister of Labour and Employment, Senator Chris Ngige, fixed a conciliatory meeting with the leaders of organised Labour on January 4, 2019.

 While leaders of the NLC and the Trade Union Congress of Nigeria, TUC, honoured the invitation, leaders of the United Labour Congress of Nigeria, ULC, stayed away, claiming that the three labour centers had on December 20, 2018 met in Lagos and resolved that they would not attend any further meeting on the minimum wage with the government.

-However, the meeting started at about 12:30pm, but was adjourned till 4.30pm to enable the Minister attend another engagement at the Presidential Villa, Abuja.

-As explained by Ngige, the meeting was aimed at pacifying the labour to shelve the proposed nationwide protest scheduled for Tuesday, January 8, over government failure to transmit the New National Minimum Wage bill to the National Assembly.
+As explained by Ngige, the meeting was aimed at pacifying labour to shelve the proposed nationwide protest scheduled for Tuesday, January 8, over government’s failure to transmit the New National Minimum Wage bill to the National Assembly.

 At the meeting, the leadership of labour had impressed it on government to forward executive bill on the N30,000 minimum wage as agreed by the Minimum Wage Tripartite Committee to the National Assembly within one week.

-But the government delegation asked for about four weeks to enable them finish its consultations and forward the bill to the National Assembly.
+But the government delegation asked for four weeks to enable it finish its consultations and forward the bill to the National Assembly.

-Speaking after the January 7, the meeting, Ngige informed that the Tripartite Committee’s recommendations would also be transmitted to the Federal Executive Council, FEC, National Economic Council, NEC, and Council of State which comprises of former Presidents and Head of States for final ratification, and subsequently sent to the National Assembly for enactment into law.
+Speaking after the January 7 meeting, Ngige informed that the Tripartite Committee’s recommendations would also be transmitted to the Federal Executive Council, FEC, National Economic Council, NEC, and Council of State which comprises former Presidents and Heads of State for final ratification, and subsequently send to the National Assembly for enactment into law.

-The National Assembly members who are on Christmas and New Year recess are expected to resume on Wednesday, 16th January, 2019.

 “We can control the FEC date, the same with NEC, but for the National Council of State, the President has to look at his own time-table and we inform past Heads of State and Justice of the Federation.